xan1242/NFSU-XtendedInput/README.md

-# NFS Underground - Xtended Input
+# Need for Speed (Black Box) - Xtended Input

-This is a plugin for NFS Underground which brings XInput support to the game!
+This is a plugin for NFS Underground & Underground 2 which brings XInput support to the games!

 Currently a work in progress, but fully usable and playable!